 Every dog’s nutritional needs are different and daily meals should be tailored based on life stage, weight, appetite, activity level, and health.
 Puppies have different recipe requirements than adult dogs; small-breeds are different from large breeds; active dogs need more calories than sedentary ones.
 Look for companies that provide personalized feeding plans that take into account your dog’s individual nutritional requirements.
 Learn how much to feed your dog here.

 The Bottom Line

 Choosing the right food can change your dog’s life.
 It can improve health, increase life expectancy and, in the long run, help you save on vet bills.
 The question is where can you find a food that delivers on all these promises?

 A great option is JustFoodForDogs.
 A pioneer in the development of fresh, whole-food meals for pets, all our nutritious recipes have been proven in independent studies to make dogs healthier.
 Prepared in small batches in kitchens that are open to the public, each recipe is made from ingredients that are 100% USDA-certified for human consumption and contain no fillers or preservatives.

-Healthy and happy starts here: Enter your dog’s profile and our algorithm will recommend the best meal and portion for your dog.
+Healthy and happy start here: Enter your dog’s profile and our calculator will recommend the best meal and portion for your dog.